Drive sales on autopilot with ecommerce-focused featuresSee Features

 To push m-commerce forward, social media brands (for example, Facebook, Instagram, Pinterest) are constantly trying to engage people with features like integrated ecommerce shops and shoppable posts.
 They’re hoping that most of their mobile audience don’t leave the platform without clicking the buy button, and also pushing for mobile payment.

 Any ecommerce brand with a social presence can take advantage of those features to get orders from customers—as long as they provide a mobile friendly experience.

 Since mobile commerce provides a convenient shopping experience to consumers, most businesses have come to know a lot more about their customers’ behaviors.

 For example, when customers get into your mobile application or your integrated social media shop, you get a chance to interact via hyper-personalized tools like push notifications, chatbots, SMS, or email—an opportunity for future customer engagement, leading to brand loyalty due to the multiple touchpoints.

 Mobile commerce helps make this hyper-personalized, omnichannel approach much easier as customers can be communicated throughout the entire journey through their phones.

-Believe it or not, m-commerce has already taken up the majority of global ecommerce sales: almost 73% of global sales are expected to come from mobile shopping in 2021 alone.
+Believe it or not, m-commerce has already taken up the majority of global ecommerce sales: almost 73% of global sales are set to come from m commerce in 2021 alone.